 How To Get Started

-- Bitbucket: Bitbucket is another widely used git service where you can create private projects with a free accound.
-With a free account it restricts you to have limited contributers working on a private project.
+- Bitbucket: Bitbucket is another widely used git service where you can create private projects with a free account.
+With a free account, it restricts you to having limited contributors working on a private project.
 If your team is larger, you can subscribe.

 - GitLab: GitLab is one of the git services as well.
 You can create unlimited projects both private and public with unlimited users.

 Keep in mind that these can change in the meantime, I strongly recommend you to check out their websites and ask google for in-depth comparisons.
-In Stygian: Reign of the Old Ones we chose Bitbucket since they have their own other services you can use without any hassle.
-When you are done with decision part and created your account, it comes to setting up the environment you should work on.
-Just in case if you are not familiar with some terms, before-mentioned projects are called repository.
-Repositories (shortly repo) are where your project codes stored.
+In Stygian: Reign of the Old Ones we chose Bitbucket since they have their other services you can use without any hassle.
+When you are done with the decision part and create your account, it comes to setting up the environment you should work on.
+Just in case if you are not familiar with some terms, the before-mentioned projects are called a repository.
+Repositories (shortly repo) are where your project codes are stored.
 You should create one first to continue.

 Let’s Go Already!

 Now it is time to make another decision before it gets more technical.
 First of all, you need your computer to understand “Git”.
 Git will not work like regular uploading or FTP.
-In order to do that, you can either
+To do that, you can either

-- Use a gui software to do the commands for you
+- Use GUI software to do the commands for you

 - Use terminal with git commands

-Both options are viable, but if you are new to this git magic, I strongly recommend you to use a gui software to visualize how git works first if you plan to use terminal later.
+Both options are viable, but if you are new to this git magic, I strongly recommend you to use GUI software to visualize how git works first if you plan to use the terminal later.
 Depending on a few researches provided by different resources (sorry, couldn’t find a link) majority of git users use both GUI and CLI (terminal) at the same time.
-Git GUI Softwares: Here are a few softwares for you
+Git GUI Software: Here are a few software for you

 - GitHub Desktop: If you plan to use GitHub, it has a flawless integration (free)